stungeye/Applied-Math-For-Games-1/README.md

 # Applied Math for Games 1 Course Notes

-These Full Stack Web Development notes were built using the [Jekyll static-site generator](https://jekyllrb.com/) with the [Just the Docs theme](https://pmarsceill.github.io/just-the-docs/).
+These Applied Math for Games notes were built using the [Jekyll static-site generator](https://jekyllrb.com/) with the [Just the Docs theme](https://pmarsceill.github.io/just-the-docs/).

 The published notes are hosted on GitHub Pages here: [stungeye.github.io/Applied-Math-For-Games-1](https://stungeye.github.io/Applied-Math-For-Games-1/)